organisciak/dissertation/document/2_crowdsourcing.md

 The audience poll turned out to be remarkably effective, but not surprising: even if most of the audience does not know the answer and the probability of choosing one of the four choices in ignorance is roughly equal, then only a few people that are informed of the answer can sway the "crowd" response in the right direction.

 This is a fitting anecdote, given that many crowdsourcing efforts do come down to connecting to the right individual from the mass of candidates.
-It is seen most clearly in cases such as question and answer websites (e.g. Stack Overflow, Ask Metafilter, Quora).
+It is seen most clearly in cases such as question and answer websites (e.g., Stack Overflow, Ask Metafilter, Quora).
-However, increasing the pool applies in much more than cases of 'wisdom': many successful websites receive the bulk of their contributions from a small core group of contributors [e.g. Wikipedia - @muchnik_origins_2013; Transcribe Bentham - @causer_transcription_2012; The Commons - @springer_for_2008] and the benefit of opening up their projects to public contributions is in increasingly the likelihood of a "power user" [@springer_for_2008].
+However, increasing the pool applies in much more than cases of 'wisdom': many successful websites receive the bulk of their contributions from a small core group of contributors [e.g., Wikipedia - @muchnik_origins_2013; Transcribe Bentham - @causer_transcription_2012; The Commons - @springer_for_2008] and the benefit of opening up their projects to public contributions is in increasingly the likelihood of a "power user" [@springer_for_2008].

 The second lesson that permeates crowdsourcing is the idea of aggregation that results in a product better than the sum of its parts.
 Grand projects like Wikipedia and FoldIt^[An online research-supporting game that looks for the most efficient ways to fold proteins.] [@khatib_algorithm_2011] allow contributions to build on the work of past contributors.